 University of Tasmania

-Marina Rose Geldard, more commonly known as Mars, is a researcher from Down Under in Tasmania.
+Marina (Mars) Rose Geldard is a researcher from Down Under in Tasmania.
 Entering the world of technology relatively late as a mature-age student, she’s found her place in the world: an industry where she can apply her lifelong love of mathematics and optimization.
 When she’s not busy being the most annoyingly eager researcher ever, she compulsively volunteers at industry events, dabbles in research, and serves on the executive committee for her state’s branch of the Australian Computer Society (ACS).
 She’s currently writing Practical Artificial Intelligence with Swift for O’Reilly Media.

 Leave a Comment or Question